xddxdd/uiuc-ece391-mp3/README.md

 I do not own the copyright to artworks in this project.
 They are downloaded from websites that provide these artworks for free.

+This is a collaborative project by 4 students.
+See commit log for individual contributions.

 Overview
 --------